Tessa's Science Blog

 Summary

-I am a Ph.D. candidate in Civil and Environmental Engineering at the University of Illinois Urbana-Champaign, specializing in the intersection of air quality, atmospheric chemistry, and climate.
-My research leverages satellite observations to improve particulate matter (PM) simulations, examines how model chemistry settings impact simulated PM, and investigates the role of wildfires in shaping urban air quality and climate.
+I recently defended my Ph.D. dissertation in Civil and Environmental Engineering at the University of Illinois Urbana-Champaign, specializing in the intersection of air quality, atmospheric chemistry, and climate.
+My research leverages satellite observations to improve particulate matter (PM) simulations, examines how model chemistry settings impact simulated PM, and investigates the role of aerosols in shaping urban air quality and climate.

 Beyond research, I am passionate about translating scientific insights into actionable solutions for a more sustainable future.
 As a Policy & Research Legislative Fellow, I collaborated with Illinois State Representatives to research and conduct outreach on renewable energy incentives available to constituents.

-I am eager to pursue interdisciplinary postdoctoral projects that tackle pressing environmental challenges at the intersection of science and policy.
+I am eager to pursue career opportunities that tackle pressing environmental challenges at the intersection of science and policy.

 Journal Publications